HarperDB/documentation/docs/getting-started/quickstart.md

 ## Setup Your Project

-Start by cloning the Harper application template:
+If you have installed Harper locally, start by cloning the Harper application template:

 ```bash
 git clone https://github.com/HarperDB/application-template my-app
 cd my-app
 ```

+If you are working the Fabric studio UI, you can navigate to your cluster and then to the "Applications" tab.
+Then choose to "Create New Application" (using the standard application template).
+This will create a new application based on the `application-template`.

 ## Creating our first Table

 The core of a Harper application is the database, so let's create a database table.

 A quick and expressive way to define a table is through a [GraphQL Schema](https://graphql.org/learn/schema).
 Using your editor of choice, edit the file named `schema.graphql` in the root of the application directory, `my-app`, that we created above.
+In the Fabric UI, simply click on `schema.graphql` to start editing it.
 To create a table, we will need to add a `type` of `@table` named `Dog` (and you can remove the example table in the template):

 ```graphql
 type Dog @table {